 How to hide your whole WooCommerce store behind a password login form

-The plugin documentation contains full setup instructions for WooCommerce Private Store.
+The plugin knowledge base contains full setup instructions for WooCommerce Private Store.
 I’ve also provided details below.
 Setting it up literally just takes a few minutes:

 - Buy the plugin from https://barn2.co.uk/woocommerce-private-store.

 - Go to WooCommerce > Settings > Products > Private Store.

 - Enter your license key and change any settings such as customising the WooCommerce login form text.

 Once you’ve saved the settings page, your whole store will be protected.
 Customers will have to enter the password to login before they can see ANY WooCommerce content such as the main shop page, products, categories etc. Your WooCommerce content will also be blocked from search engines, so it’s a simple yet secure way to make WooCommerce private.

 Note: The private store login page is different from the WooCommerce login page mentioned in Option 2.
 The private store login lets customers login to a specific category by entering a password.
 The WooCommerce login is for logging into a WordPress user account.
 If you need both types of WooCommerce login page, it’s worth planning the most user-friendly way to structure your store.
 I’d recommend adding an obvious ‘Store login’ link to the private store login page, so that customers can easily unlock the store.
 Don’t add any links to the user login page (aka ‘My Account’) as customers can login to their account during checkout.
 This will help to prevent confusion.

 I realise that the plugins mentioned in options 4 and 5 are quite similar.
 You can use them in similar ways but they can also be used very differently in terms of WooCommerce login options.
 Check out my post and quiz on which WooCommerce password protection plugin to use.